dkallen78/ESP32-CYD-for-beginners/example-programs/BB_SPI_LED/08-hello-buttons/README.md

 When I make these changes, I implement one change at a time to make tracking down bugs and typos easier.
 I suggest you do the same.
 Having said that, I probably had to compile my final version at least 10 times before I got it right, so don't let bugs get you down, it's just part of the process.

 [Take a look](hello-buttons-super-struct.ino) at how I made all these changes.
 I even left comments explaining some of my thought processes ;)

+[Next up](../09-hello-fonts/), let's dig into some of this library's font functionality.